art-portfolio-build-week/FE---React-App/README.md

 ## What is the goal of this project?

-This application provides a more professional environment for artists to showcase their work than it is currently avaliabe in platforms such as Instagram or DevianArt.
-Our goal was to make it feel as professional as Linkedin or Squarespace but with an arty feel & touch to it.
+This application provides a more professional environment for artists to showcase their work than it is currently available on platforms such as Instagram or DevianArt.
+Our goal was to make it feel as professional as Linkedin or Squarespace, but with an arty feel & touch to it.

 ## Who worked on the team?
  -  Team Lead: